lastmjs/eth-total-supply/README.md

 ## Comparisons with other scripts

 Pull requests are welcome for other scripts, clients, and sync types.
+Add a call for pull requests here, I would love to crowd-source the answers to this table

 Block Number | Ethereum Client | My Script | https://github.com/madumas/ethsupply | https://github.com/CurrencyTycoon/mysupplyaudit
 0 | Geth | 72009990.49948 | 72009990.5 |